Image of Hilo

 Vegetables and fruits are centerpieces in a traditional Hawaiian diet, like the starchy taro root, its meat lightly fermented and pounded into creamy, pale purple poi, or its fleshy green leaves steamed into a luau.
 When I first came across a soup made of ‘ulu, or breadfruit, I tasted a strange and delicious hybrid of savory plantains mashed into fresh baked bread.
 All shades of sweet potatoes fill a traditional plate, as do edible ferns that grow in mossy wet forests.
 Animal foods, if eaten, are mostly lean and from the ocean, like raw cubes of simply marinated fish in a classic bowl of poke.
 And seaweed is a beloved condiment.

-Small studies have shown that the traditional Hawaiian diet, which is mostly plant-based—78% carbohydrates, 12% protein, and 10% fat–lowers weight, blood pressure, cholesterol, and other markers related to disease.
+Small studies have shown that the traditional Hawaiian diet, which is mostly plant-based—around 80% carbohydrates, 10% protein, and 10% fat–lowers weight, blood pressure, cholesterol, and other markers related to disease.
 This diverse diet, which once allowed native Hawaiians to live off the land and ocean rather than imported food, may be the key to helping modern Hawaiians to reclaim their health, preventing chronic disease, disability and early death.
 Community-based, culturally-sensitive public health solutions that incorporate the traditional Hawaiian diet have found success, but such efforts must be implemented more broadly.
 Beneath the radiant allure of the Hawaiian Islands lies an unsettling world of health disparities that require urgent attention.